 McEvoy alleged sales manager, Laura Kelly, told him his employment had been terminated because he had a bad back, bad hearing and was too old.

-He was twice the age of most of his colleagues.
+The older salesman is twice the age of most of his colleagues.

-The manager also accused him of being deaf, because when she yelled at him across the office, or swore at him in an effort to get a reaction, he didn’t reply.
+Additionally, she accused him of being deaf, because when she yelled at him across the office, or swore at him in an effort to get a reaction, he didn’t reply.